disbxys/Tanaka/README.md

 # Tanaka

-### *DISCLAIMER* : This is a personal project and is not meant to be used for illegal purposes.
+### *DISCLAIMER* : This is a personal project and is not encouraged to be used for illegal purposes.